Teenage Thunder: Plot summary

-When the two meet up to race, Maurie takes him to a deserted stretch of highway, where he suggests they drive towards each other in a "chicken contest".
-The winner being the one who doesn't chicken out and swerve away.
-Betty and a crowd of other teenage friends follow them to the location.
+When the two meet up to race, Maurie takes him to a deserted stretch of highway, where he suggests they drive towards each other in a "chicken contest", with the winner being the one who does not chicken out and swerve away.
+Betty and a crowd of other teenaged friends follow them to the location.
 After the race starts and when the two boys are about to collide, Betty runs right into the middle of their path, which causes both of them to swerve to avoid hitting her.
-Unbeknownst to the two boys, Betty called the police on her way there, and upon arrival Maurie takes off.
-The police take Johnnie and Betty to the station where their parents are called to come pick them up.
+Unbeknownst to the two boys, Betty called the police on her way there, and upon arrival, Maurie takes off.
+The police take Johnnie and Betty to the station, where their parents are called to come pick them up.

 After feuding with his father, Johnnie tells Betty he is leaving town and goes to the gas station and steals the hot rod.
-The owner calls the police and Johnnies father and tells them what has happened.
+The owner calls the police and Johnnie's father and tells them what has happened.
 Later, Johnnie calls Betty and admits he has stolen the car.
 Betty then informs him that the owner has entered the car into a race that afternoon.
-The gas station owner has a hunch that Johnnie will show up to race the car and invites Johnnies father and Betty to join him at the race.
-Sure enough, Johnnies shows up and the owner asks him to race the car, and he competes against Maurie.
-Johnnie wins the race, has a confrontation with Maurie and beats him up.
-Johnnie is now back on good terms with his father, Betty and the owner.
-Johnnies dad offers to buy the hot rod for him, and on their way home in the newly purchased hot rod, the three get stopped by the police and this time it's his dad who gets the speeding ticket.
+The gas-station owner has a hunch that Johnnie will show up to race the car and invites Johnnie's father and Betty to join him at the race.
+Sure enough, Johnnie shows up and the owner asks him to race the car, and he competes against Maurie.
+Johnnie wins the race, has a confrontation with Maurie, and beats him up.
+Johnnie is now back on good terms with his father, Betty, and the owner.
+Johnnie's dad offers to buy the hot rod for him, and on their way home in the newly purchased hot rod, the three get stopped by the police and this time his dad gets the speeding ticket.